-The consequences for driving while intoxicated (DWI) in North Carolina are serious, and things only get worse with second, third, and subsequent offenses.
-If you or a loved one has been arrested on suspicion of a second offense DWI in NC, the stakes and potential penalties are automatically raised.
+The consequences for driving while intoxicated (DWI) in Mecklenburg County are serious, and things only get worse with second, third, and subsequent offenses.
+If you or a loved one has been arrested on suspicion of a second offense DWI in Charlotte, NC, the stakes and potential penalties are automatically raised.
 Prior DWI convictions will have a serious impact on your sentencing because each prior offense counts as a grossly aggravating factor in your current case.

 Per North Carolina General Statute § 20-138.1, it is illegal to operate a vehicle while under the influence of an impairing substance; after having consumed enough alcohol to put yourself over the legal blood alcohol content (BAC) limit; and/or if you have any amount of a Schedule 1 controlled substance in your body.

 - For those 21 and over – .08

 - CDL drivers driving a commercial vehicle – .04